 Extra Bonus: the Extraordinary Beliefs Films from Jeremy Corbell

-Director Jeremy Kenyon Lockyer Corbell has a project.
+Jeremy Kenyon Lockyer Corbell is a film directory with a project.
 He calls it Extraordinary Beliefs, and it’s a series of films about subjects that are simultaneously beyond belief and absolutely real.
 Area 51 whistleblower Bob Lazar is the subject of one movie, while another, the excellent I Am Nano Man, reveals hidden technology that is decades ahead of what the best Earth science has now (with the obvious implication: it’s not of this world).
 Others cover subjects like a man with implants made of impossible metals and UFO/conspiracy legend John Lear.

 By the way, we are not in any way affiliated with Jeremy or his work—we’re just fans.
 We get no money from the films.
 The cost?
 It’s pretty cheap; $2.99 to rent for a month.